anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 We will learn how it enables us to keep the test-cases clean, readable, simple and elegant

-_For everything explained here, we can find a working code example in the [Conclusion](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction#10-conclusion) section_
+_For everything explained here, we can find a **working code sample** in the [Conclusion](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction#10-conclusion) section_

 > If you are already aware of fundamental concepts, you can directly jump to - [Section 3.
 Writing our first produce test-case](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction#3--writing-our-first-produce-test-case)